Test Score Algorithms for Budgeted Stochastic Utility Maximization: A test score algorithm and approximation guarantees

+As mentioned before, the approximation ratio in Theorem~\ref{thm:constant1} depends smoothly on the value of the estimation error parameter $\epsilon$.
+More specifically, it is a decreasing concave function of $\epsilon$, achieving value zero for the extreme point $\epsilon = 1$.
+Since the ratio $p/q$ is small, the approximation ratio approximately decreases linearly with parameter $\epsilon$.

-For the special case when the items have identical costs and there is no estimation error, the bound of Theorem~\ref{thm:constant1} reads as $u(S^*)\geq (1-1/e)/(1-1/e+c)$ where $c = 2 \cdot 5.307$. \cite{kleinberg15}'s algorithm based on the replication test scores for the case of top-$r$ function achieves approximation ratio of $\simeq1/30$, and our algorithm for broader classes of functions under heterogeneous costs achieves a better approximation ratio. \cite{sekar2019test-score}'s algorithm achieves a bound of the same form but with $c = 4$, but it only works under unit costs and no estimation error.
-Later, we will refine our analysis to capture situations where the item costs are close to being uniform, thereby providing a tighter approximation guarantee. \cite{MNPR20} indeed provided a PTAS for the max function under unit costs, but the algorithm is not fully score based and its running time has a polynomial factor in $B$.
+For the special case when the items have identical costs and there is no estimation error, the bound of Theorem~\ref{thm:constant1} reads as $u(A)\geq u(OPT)/17.8$. \cite{kleinberg15}'s algorithm based on replication test scores for the case of top-$r$ function achieves approximation ratio of $\simeq1/30$, and our algorithm for broader classes of functions under heterogeneous costs achieves a better approximation ratio. \cite{sekar2019test-score}'s algorithm achieves a bound of ratio 1/7.3, but it only works under unit costs and no estimation error.

+In the following section, we will refine our analysis to capture situations where the item costs are close to being uniform (we refer to as \emph{regular}), thereby providing a tighter approximation guarantee.
 The result in Theorem~\ref{thm:constant1} is derived by using a worst-case bound for the relative cost $d(S)$ which is achieved by a specific case when the item costs are not regular.
 This extreme case cannot occur in the case of equal item costs.
-In the regime where the item costs are regular, the factor $q=5.307$ in the utility bound of Theorem~\ref{thm:constant1} can be reduced, as shown in the next section.
+In the regime where the item costs are regular, the factor $q=5.307$ in the utility bound of Theorem~\ref{thm:constant1} can be reduced, and in particular, we can recover the approximation guarantee of \cite{sekar2019test-score} which works for the setting of identical costs.